AaryanGupta01/Lost-and-Found/README.md

 2. User reports a **found item** (details + photo)
 3. App compares found image with all lost images using ResNet features
 4. If similarity > 65%, a match is found and the owner is notified by email
-5. Users can view their own lost item reports on a separate page